 2. We should offer assistance, no matter how feeble we may think it to be.
 Donate money, time, prayer, and listen to friends who need to talk through their pain.

-3. We should continue our lives as normally as possible to not encourage those who think they can take over the world!
+3. We should continue our lives as normally as possible to not encourage those who think they can take over our little worlds!

 4. We as a world should lift our military people and each other up in prayers, meditations, with our positivity through our lifestyles, with our hearts and our money, if necessary, to prevent the evil from stretching any further than it has.